PatMayes/rasberrypi/linux/README.md

 <details><summary>Click here if you plan on accessing your Raspberry Pi via WiFi</summary>

 Just like how you added the `ssh` file to access the Raspberry Pi without a monitor, you will also need to add another file to the boot startup called `wpa_supplicant.conf`.
-This will connect you to your WiFi network.
+This will connect yo your WiFi network.
 Create the new file in the `boot` partition and add the following into the file:

 ```
 country=US